hazelcast/hazelcast/hazelcast-documentation/src/SPIProxy.md

 `Finished`

-As you see, counters are stored in different cluster members.
-Also note that, increment is not in its real action for now since the value remains as **0**.
+Note that counters are stored in different cluster members.
+Also note that increment is not active for now since the value remains as **0**.

-So, until now, we have made the basics up and running.
-In the next section, we will make a more real counter, cache the proxy instances and deal with proxy instance destruction.
+Until now, we have performed the basics to get this up and running.
+In the next section, we will make a real counter, cache the proxy instances and deal with proxy instance destruction.